Defects of Convolutional Decoder Networks in Frequency Representation: Experiments

-\emph{(2) Verifying that a larger absolute mean value { $\mu_l$} of each $l$-th layer's parameters strengthened low-frequency components in Remark \ref{re:mu}.} To this end, we compared feature spectrums of the same network architecture with different mean values { $\mu_l$} of parameters.
-Therefore, we applied the network architecture used in the verification of the effects of the zero-padding, but we changed the kernel size to 9$\times $9.
+\emph{(2) Verifying that a larger absolute mean value { $\mu_l$} of each $l$-th layer's parameters strengthened low-frequency components.} To this end, we compared spectrums of output features, when we set convolution parameters with different mean values { $\mu_l$}.
+Therefore, we applied the network architecture used in the verification of the zero-padding's effects, but we changed the kernel size to 9$\times $9.
 Based on this architecture, we constructed three networks, whose parameters were sampled from Gaussian distributions { $\mathcal{N}(\mu=0,\sigma^2=0.01^2)$}, { $\mathcal{N}(\mu=0.001,\sigma^2=0.01^2)$}, and { $\mathcal{N}(\mu=0.01,\sigma^2=0.01^2)$}, respectively.
 Results on the Broden dataset in Figure~\ref{fig:remark2_3}(b) show that magnitudes of low-frequency components increased along with the absolute mean value of parameters.
 In addition, Appendix~\ref{app:sec:exp:factors:mu} shows results on more datasets, which also yielded similar conclusions.

+We also conducted experiments to measure the effects of large absolute mean values on layers with different depth.
+Results in Appendix~\ref{app:sec:large_mu_depth} show that no matter which layer had parameters of a large absolute mean value, there was no significant difference in weakening the encoding of high-frequency components.
+It was because different convolutional layers, including both shallow and deep layers, theoretically had similar roles in affecting the frequency representation of the entire network, according to Corollary~\ref{co1_entire}.